Dr John Mackenzie

-Dr Mackenzie is a social scientist and policy consultant with fifteen years’ experience in academic, government and consulting roles.
-Over this time, he has worked around the country on policy initiatives that bring communities together to find solutions to complex, divisive and intractable natural resource management problems, such as water allocation in the Murray-Darling Basin and Indigenous water rights in Cape York and the Kimberley.
+He is a social scientist and policy consultant with fifteen years’ experience in academic, government and consulting roles.
+He has worked around the country on policy initiatives that bring communities together to find solutions to complex, divisive and intractable natural resource management problems, such as water allocation in the Murray-Darling Basin and Indigenous water rights in Cape York and the Kimberley.